dHughes97/2143-DeltonH-OOP/Assignments/P02/README.md

 ### Delton Hughes
 ### Description:

-- This program was to create our own Vector Class which would allow us to manipulate the data in several different ways.
+- This program was to build on top of our previous Vector Class by overloading operators to help with convenience of use for the user.
+For example by using
+<<,*,+,-,[] operators we allow the user to do basic math with vectors, print out,
+and to insert a integer to a vector.